 Noe and Vanessa were married in 2005, and in late 2008, they began serving full-time at the Fletcher Center where they served for 6 years.
 Their family briefly moved to Spring, but now Noe and Vanessa and their six children are serving full time through the Joy Mission Center.
-Vanessa is the Director of the center and Noe is going to be MCH’s first area missionary, focusing on Magnolia Park and the Greater East End of Houston.
+Vanessa is the Director of the center and Noe is Area Missionary – Greater East End, focusing on Magnolia Park and the Greater East End of Houston.

 When we talked to them about their service, Vanessa said: